KeHang-Zhu/LLM_coder101/README.md

 **We will use an example --Build a boyfriend/girlfriend chatbot -- to start our journey with LLM coder.
 We hope it will be fun.**

-## Here is the outline of the journey:
+## Here is the some concepts we will include in this journey:

-- Overview of the goals and the basic components required.
 - Environment:
     - How to install necessary software and set up your development workspace.
 - Frontend